Set Your Maximum Daily Budget and Project Results

 This is a low-budget campaign.
 While “low-budget” is relative, low-budget ain’t a cash cow.

-So expecting $2,000 in profit overnight is likely to lead you to cancelling or jumping the gun on ad spend.
+So expecting $2,000 in profit overnight is likely to lead you to cancel or jump the gun on ad spend.

 Start With a Specific or relevant Long Tail and Keyword